 Osteoarthritis (OA) is sometimes described as degenerative or “wear-and-tear” arthritis, but recent studies more accurately describe it as a result of the body’s failed attempt to repair damaged joint tissues.
 It usually progresses slowly over months or years and early symptoms tend to come and go.
 As damage accumulates, symptoms can become more constant, occurring at rest and disturbing sleep.
 There is currently no cure for OA, but symptoms can improve with treatment.

 The joints most commonly affected by OA are the knees, hips, first toes, wrists, thumbs, fingers, and spine.
 This disease affects everyone differently and depends on which joints are affected and how severely, but common symptoms include joint pain, stiffness, swelling, clicking or cracking sounds when joints bend, and reduced range of movement in the affected joints.

 For most people OA can occur when otherwise healthy joints are exposed to heavy workloads over a long period of time.
 However, there are also a number of risk factors that may increase your chances of developing OA:

 Osteoarthritis is a chronic (long-term) disease and, although there is no cure, treatment can help reduce your symptoms and make it possible for you to lead a full and active life.
 In most cases, you can manage mild to moderate arthritis symptoms for many years with a treatment plan that may include:

-If the pain and stiffness from arthritis don't improve or worsen, your doctor may recommend Image-Guided Pain Therapy injections, opioid pain medication, or, if the pain is debilitating, surgery.
+If the pain and stiffness from arthritis don’t improve or worsen, your doctor may recommend pain management procedures, opioid pain medication, or, if the pain is debilitating, surgery.

 For more information on your treatment options, please speak to your health care practitioner.